eclifford/grunt-vlt/README.md

 # grunt-vlt

-> Plugin for automating vlt add/commit/delete
+> Plugin for auto commiting, deleting and adding files from grunt-regarde into CQ's Filevault(VLT)

 ## Getting Started
-This plugin requires Grunt `~0.4.1`
+This plugin requires Grunt `~0.4.1` && [Grunt Regarde](https://github.com/yeoman/grunt-regarde)

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: